Global Vision Transformer Pruning with Hessian-Aware Saliency: Additional ablation studies

-We use each of the 4 objectives to finetune the pruned model achieved with NVP-T configuration, and report the final Top-1 accuracy in Table~\ref{tab:objective}.
+We use each of the 4 objectives to finetune the pruned model achieved with NViT-T configuration, and report the final Top-1 accuracy in~\cref{tab:objective}.
 The finetuning is performed for 50 epochs, with all other hyperparameters set the same as described in Appendix~\ref{ap:hyper_ft}.
 The proposed objective achieves the best accuracy.